-Of course Orgegon state officials declined to speak to this case, citing the child’s privacy.
-States always claim that they “are protecting the child’s privacy”, but what is happening to children in foster care is not the states protecting them.
+Of course, Oregon state officials declined to speak to this case, citing the child’s privacy.
+States always claim that they “are protecting the child’s privacy”, But what is happening to children in foster care is not “states protecting them”.
 What is happening in closed secret courts across America that claim to be “protecting the child’s privacy” is not protecting the children.
-States are protecting themselves and at the children and their families expense.
+States are protecting themselves and at the children and their family’s expense.
 Oregon also declined to say whether a third-party contractor has visited all of the children currently placed out-of-state.
-Of course they had not.
+Of course, they had not.

 “She tends to perseverate on contact with her family,” Smith said. “ … It’s probably the most important thing to [her], when she gets to see her mom and her sisters.”

 “… It’s interrupted the ability to lay eyes on her and have that close interaction with her,” the lawyer said.
 It also made her more susceptible to child traffickers.
 That is what is rarely discussed.
 Like most public defenders, Smith has an overwhelming number of cases.
-Unlike a lot of public defenders who represent children in the system, she says she’s committed to making face-to-face contact with each of her clients.
-She has visited the child in Montana once and tries to stay in contact with her client.
+But unlike a lot of public defenders who represent children in the system, she says she’s committed to making face-to-face contact with each of her clients.

 “There is a point where you’re having conversations that are theoretical.
 And then there’s a point that it’s real. … There is a real child experiencing this,” Gelser said.
 “If I [treated my child this way] would DHS come get my child from me?
 We wouldn’t tolerate this.
 We have taken these children from their families.
 We have said, Your family can’t care for you and we’re putting you through the trauma of taking you into our care and … we need to do a better job taking care of you.’”